wallarm/product-documentation/docs/2.16/admin-en/installation-guides/install-in-yandex-cloud.md

     curl http://84.201.148.210/?id='or+1=1--a-<script>prompt(1)</script>'
     ```

-    If the WAF node mode is `block`, the request will be blocked with the response `403 Forbidden` returned.
+    If the WAF node mode is `block`, then the request will be blocked with the response `403 Forbidden` returned.
-3. Send the request to `wallarm-status` and ensure the values of parameters `requests` and `attacks` increased:
+3. Send the request to `wallarm-status` and ensure the parameter values of `requests` and `attacks` has increased:

     ```bash
     curl http://127.0.0.8/wallarm-status